-As Britain has become more cosmopolitan, our attitude and demand for different and interesting food has expanded considerably, but how do you decide which one to make?
+Our attitude and demand for different and interesting food has expanded considerably since Street Food took off across the UK, but how do you decide what you’re going to sell?
 Here are our thoughts as to the things you need to consider:

 Why are you doing this?

 Some people go into catering because they need a job, some because they see a gap in the market and others because they love producing food or love the lifestyle of event catering, street food, roadside or function catering.

 For those going into the industry for purely financial reasons, then they should really concentrate on the food that offers the best potential to make money.
 For those who do it for the love, we would suggest cooking the food that has a story behind it; this could be recreating an old family recipe that has been passed down the generations, a cuisine from your favourite holiday destination or a simple staple that you grew up with.